 Those of us with easy keepers need to limit the amount of fresh grass our horses have access to.
 Introducing lush pasture suddenly to a horse not used to it can cause serious problems as well.
 For the horse that is a hard keeper, however, good pasture provides the best nutrition.

 Many of us don't have the luxury of being able to let our horses graze on pasture throughout the whole year.
 When grass isn't available, hay is the next-best choice.
 Finding good horse hay can be tricky.
 It helps to have hay tested, so any shortfalls in vitamins and minerals can be compensated for with supplements.
 For some horses, rich hay can be a problem in the same way rich pasture grass can be.
 Easy keepers may need to be restricted from 24/7 access to a bale feeder.

 03 of 08

 Oats are a traditional grain fed to horses.
 However, horses may also be fed small amounts of other grains like corn.
-Some grains like wheat, aren't good for horses.
+Some grains, such as wheat, aren't always good for horses.
 The seed head of grasses would be the closest thing a wild horse would come to eating grains in their natural environment.

-Grains that are grown, harvested and processed as we do now, are not natural foods for horses.
+Grains that are grown, harvested, and processed using modern-day methods are not natural foods for horses.
 It is easy to feed too much grain to horses.
-Grain also doesn't require the chewing time or contain the... silica grass does and this can contribute to things like ulcers and dental problems.
-A horse that over-eats a large amount of grain may colic or founder.
+Grain also doesn't require a similar length of chewing time, nor does it contain the levels of silica that grass does.
+This can contribute to issues including ulcers and dental problems.
+A horse that over-eats a large amount of grain may have colic or founder.

 04 of 08

-Concentrates, like grain, help make up for any shortfall in nutrition and provide a quick source of energy.
-Mares in foal, nursing mares, performance... or working horses often benefit from being fed concentrates in addition to grass or hay.Continue to 5 of 8 below.
+Concentrate mixes, like grain, help make up for any shortfall in nutrition and provide a quick source of energy.
+Mares in foal, nursing mares, performance, or working horses often benefit from being fed concentrates in addition to grass or hay.Continue to 5 of 8 below.

 05 of 08